AttorneyOnlineVidya/AOV-Update/README.md

   Kokichi's new default ini had soundposts and the wrong number of emotes.
   Athena School emote pack was missed entirely.
   [MGR] Pursuit.mp3 was misnamed as [MGSR].
+  Repeated and mislabeled instance of [PLvsAA] Fiery People.mp3 named as [DGS] Fiery People.mp3.

 Content additions: